mz347247/eva/README.md

 When comparing alphas generated from different datasets (e.g. l2 and mbd) or different sampling methods (e.g. volume sampling and time sampling), you can first run the *"mixed"* evaluation to see how much improvement there is for the number of opportunities and the realized return.
 If you want to check the sole improvement on the realized return or the number of opportunities with the other factor controlled, you can use *"ret"* or *"oppo"* evaluation.

-When comparing alphas generated from the same dataset, you should run *"ret"* evaluation first with `use_meta` set to True.
+When comparing alphas generated from the same dataset, you should run *"ret"* evaluation first with `use_meta` set to True and `target_cut` set to top5p.
 In this case you can still run *"oppo"* if you want to know how many more opportunities can the alphas take.

 ## **Intermediate Evaluation Statistics**